What Is Credit?

 How Is Credit Useful for Consumers?

-Borrowing makes it possible to buy expensive things.
-If you wanted to buy a house, you might need to set aside hundreds of thousands of dollars in a savings account, and that’s not feasible for most people.
-A mortgage loan makes it possible to own a home, control your living environment, and build equity in the home (if you’re lucky, the home’s value will increase as well).
+If you want to buy a house, you might need to set aside hundreds of thousands of dollars in a savings account, and that’s not feasible for most people.
+A mortgage makes it possible to own and build equity in the home (equity is the fair market value of the home beyond the amount you owe).